LifeCalendarTeam/life_calendar/docs/api/README.md

 - `emotion_proportion` (`int`, optional, must be used the same number of times `emotion_type` was used) - `proportion`s of emotions

-If there is a day with the specified `date` already, you will get an error response with the `400 Bad Request` status code.
+If there is a day with the specified `date` already, you will get an error response with the `412 Precondition Failed` status code.
 If the numbers of entries of either `activity_type` and `activity_proportion` or `emotion_type` and `emotion_proportion` differ, you will get an error response with the `400 Bad Request` status code.

 #### Response